-Many of us read detective stories or spy stories since childhood and I find all of them to be very intriguing.
-There is always some mystery to solve and that is where the science of cryptography comes in.
-You have to solve mathematical puzzles and deciphering them gives you a sense of accomplishment and satisfaction.
+Many of us have read detective and spy stories during their childhood.
+I found those to be very intriguing.
+There was always some mystery to solve.
+Such stories and my early passion in mathematics inspired my interest later on in the science of cryptography.
+In cryptography you have to solve mathematical puzzles and deciphering them gives me a great sense of accomplishment and satisfaction.

 Hailing from Leuven, Belgium, Dr. Elena Andreeva visited Habib University to introduce the realm of Cryptography to the HU students and community.
 Through instructive classes and interactive workshops, the students were familiarized with the art of keeping secrets through coding and decoding processes.
 While on the other hand, we decided to crack the code and delved into the life and work of our cryptic virtuoso, so as to find out more about her and to learn about her inspiration and experiences of how it feels to live and teach in Pakistan.